Visyond/website-hugo/site/content/solutions/spreadsheet-collaboration-software.md

 topSubTitle: >-
-  Visyond is a secure cloud-based Excel-compatible spreadsheet modeling, analysis automation and interactive reporting platform that works in the browser and focuses on data security and digital innovation.
+  Visyond is a secure cloud-based Excel-compatible spreadsheet modeling, analysis automation and interactive reporting platform that works in the browser and focuses on data security and spreadsheet collaboration.

   <br><br>